San Diego Criminal Threats Lawyer

 - Informal probation;

-It is important to note that Misdemeanor criminal threats is not considered a strike against a defendant under California’s Three Strikes law.
+It is important to note that Misdemeanor criminal threats are not considered a strike against a defendant under California’s Three Strikes law.

 Felony Criminal Threat